wes1350/wes1350.github.io/_drafts/dominantculturalideas.md

 In fact, an idea can spread within a population even while *harming* each individual's ability to survive and reproduce in a biological sense, as long as the cognitive environment it finds itself in lends itself well to the idea's survival and propagation within the population.
 A good example of this, which Dawkins mentions in *The Selfish Gene*, is the idea of *celibacy*; despite completely eliminating the possibility of biological reproduction, the idea of *celibacy* can spread within a certain population (e.g. of priests) if the population is receptive to it, and especially so if it carries an advantage over other ideas.
 If a priest's duties are best fulfilled through the practice of celibacy, and others take on the practice to follow the priest's example (among other mechanisms of propagation of this idea), then the practice of celibacy will spread throughout the population.

+Of course, some ideas *do* have positive benefits regarding biological survival and reproduction, and eventually become widespread.
+The observation of sanitary practices (whether with the intention ofimproving sanitation or not) will improve the chances of survival for individuals, resulting in a positive selection pressure towards individuals who practice superior sanitation.
+If these individuals spread these practices to their families (among others), we can expect that after several generations, these sanitary practices will become increasingly widespread.

+Other ideas have such a negative influence on survival that they tend to disappear almost as quickly as they emerge, as their owners become unable to spread it, whether as a result of death or other means.
+Suicide, from an evolutionary perspective, is probably a good example of this: individuals who commit suicide are no longer able to (directly) convince others to follow suit.
+Suicide itself is an idea that can certainly spread throughout a population, perhaps even widely, as seen in the emergence of various suicide cults; yet, as a virus too deadly for its own good, the idea kills its own hosts, and thus ceases to propagate too far within society.

+secondary effects wtih interplay

 ## Patriotism